vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * Date/Time - to compare against in filters
 * Structured data records - such as a set of key and value pairs (inputs to filters)

-## Ethereum data sources
+## Ethereum and EVM data sources
-Ethereum oracles bridge Ethereum based data sources such as [Chainlink ↗](https://chain.link/) and [UMA ↗](https://uma.xyz/) in to Vega, enabling markets to be settled or priced using data that is verified on Ethereum.
-The interface is flexible enough that it allows for any Ethereum smart contract to be used as a data source.
+Ethereum oracles bridge Ethereum based data sources in to Vega, enabling markets to be settled or priced using data that is verified on Ethereum or a layer 2 chain that supports Ethereum RPC calls.

+Each L2 chain needs to be supported in the network parameter:
+<NetworkParameter frontMatter={frontMatter} param="blockchains.ethereumRpcAndEvmCompatDataSourcesConfig" hideValue="true" />, and by the validators running the network.

 :::note
 Currently data can only be read from a smart contract based on a timed trigger.
-In future Vega will also support events emitted by contracts.
 :::

-When the contract call is triggered by the data source, Vega validator nodes read the selected data from Ethereum and submit a transaction that includes the filtered data.
+When the contract call is triggered by the data source, Vega validator nodes read the selected data from the chain and submit a transaction that includes the filtered data.
 When that data is verified by enough validators, the market's data source specification then acts on the submitted data.

 An Ethereum data source specification must include: